 Relations with suppliers is managed using a supplier registration system which supports a robust and transparent procurement process and ensures strict compliance with the prevention of slavery and human trafficking.
 As a consequence, the system allows the Company to make informed decisions which align with its values when awarding contracts.
-When considering suppliers, the board advocates prompt payment practices which are reviewed regularly by the internal audit function and the implementation of procedures to reduce the risk of modern slavery in supply chains - as set out in the Company's annual Modern Slavery Act statement.
+When considering suppliers, the board advocates prompt payment practices which are reviewed regularly by the internal audit function and the implementation of procedures to reduce the risk of modern slavery in supply chains - as set out in the Company's annual Modern Slavery Act statement which is reviewed and approved by the board each year.

 Customers, whether they are domestic or commercial, are the primary stakeholder group served by the Company and therefore the services offered are all tailored to provide a benefit or enhance an experience.
-Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the year is discussed on page 4.
+Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the year is discussed in the Strategic Report (Employee Commitment).
 The independent scrutiny and challenge provided by the CEG during the year has helped determine those areas most important to customers and what they expect to be achieved during the ED2 period.

-As outlined on page 10, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the ED2 period.
+As outlined in the Regulatory Integrity section of the Strategic Report, engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the ED2 period.
 Given the implications on the Company's long-term strategy, the relationship with Ofgem, the evolving ED2 framework, the transition to DSO as well as the effects of the Pandemic were regular items on the board agenda throughout the year.